Al-Ferguson/StarTrek/Misc STFC Doc/STFC Active Base Defense.md

 1. This defense works by Crewing to make Attackers more suspectable to Base Defense Platforms.
 1. This defense costs the attacker the most, and the defender the least.
 1. This defense prevents most one-hit cracks (and reduces base damage) and bring ships back online quickly.
-1. The first key is the order of attack on Docked Ships:
+1. The first key is the order of attack on Docked Ships, i.e. the Battle Triangle:
-   - Attackers always leverage the Battle Triangle, starting with biggest ship in that class.
+   - Attackers always leverage the Battle Triangle, starting with smallest ship the opposite class.
-   - Then attack similar ships, starting with biggest ship.
+   - Then attack similar ships, starting with smallest ship.
-   - Then attack ships that have a battle triangle advantage, starting with biggest ship.
+   - Then attack ships that have a the advantage, starting with smallest ship.
-   - Finally attack survey ships.
+   - Finally they attack survey ships, starting with smallest ship.
 1. The second key is the crewing of very specific Ships to:
-   - Strip and Bypass attackers Shields.
+   - Strip, and Bypass, attackers Shields.
    - Burn the Attackers Ship (increasing Attack Damage).
    - Breach the Attackers Hull (increasing Attack Damage).
    - Amplify the effectiveness of the Defense Platforms.